 Whether you blog as a hobby or you’re trying to make a living as a freelance writer, you need to know how to conduct at least basic keyword research.
 This is what’s going to get your writing in front of more eyeballs.
 That’s always a good thing.

-Here are a few keyword research tips to get you started.
+Here are a few keyword research tips for 2019 to get you started.

 7 Keyword Research Tips to Help You Get More Traffic in 2019